 1. Implementation monitoring will be conducted periodically by the Forest Service and/or permittee and may include but is not limited to: livestock actual use data, grazing intensity evaluations during the grazing season, and visual observation of vegetation and ground cover.
 (Monitoring of allowable use on key forage species is the joint responsibility of the Forest Service and the permittee.
 Although the Forest Service will make every effort to assist the permittee in ensuring compliance with standards, the permittee has the ultimate responsibility for ensuring that the allowable use standards are met).
 2. Effectiveness monitoring will be conducted to evaluate the success of management in achieving the desired objectives and will occur within key areas on permanent transects at an interval of ten (10) years or less.
+Key areas are a relatively small portion of a range selected because of its location, use or grazing value as a monitoring point for grazing use.
+It is assumed that key areas, if properly selected, will reflect the overall acceptability of current grazing management over the range.
 Effectiveness monitoring may also be conducted if data and observations from implementation monitoring (annual monitoring) indicate a need.